s-ben/Fractal-Mosaics/README.md

 # Prerequisites

 Fractal Mosaics is implemented in Matlab.
-You’ll need a copy of Matlab with the Signal Processing toolbox installed (any version should work, most should come with Signal Processing toolbox).
+You’ll need a copy of Matlab with the Signal Processing toolbox installed (any version should work, most should come with the Signal Processing toolbox).

 # Getting Started